DSL 2.0 Specification

 A Namespace is simply a container for the Component, Workflow, and Entrypoint definitions which represent the Computational Graph of one ST4SD workflow.

-Below is an example of a Namespace containing a single component that prints the message Hello world
+Below is an example of a Namespace containing a single component that prints the message Hello world to the terminal.

 entrypoint:entry-instance: printexecute:- target: "<entry-instance>"args:message: Hello worldcomponents:- signature:name: print